Setting up the WHMCS Updater

 You can do this using cPanel file manager - create a new folder inside your home directory - this folder should not be publicly accessible - so should be outside of

 - You can access the updater settings, either by clicking click here in the Warning notice or via the Configure Update Setting button.Type the staging folder path you just created into the Temporary Path field and add a Maintenance message if you wish.

 - You will be returned to the Update WHMCS screen and the Warning should have disappeared.If your WHMCS CRON is setup and running correctly the utility will check regularly for updates - and you'll see an Update Now option in the main WHMCS dashboard.
 But, should you wish to perform an ad-hoc check you can click the Check Now button.

 There are also links to the Release Notes and Changelog and we strongly advise you read this before updating to understand any updates or changes that may affect your configuration.

 Once you are ready to update click Update Now.

-- You'll be prompted to ensure you have a backup of your WHMCS database - you can click the Download Database Backup button to download a backup at this point if you haven't already.Once you're happy to have appropriate backups click Continue.
+- You'll be prompted to ensure you have a backup of your WHMCS database - you can click the Download Database Backup button to download a backup at this point if you haven't already.Once you're happy you have appropriate backups click Continue.